 Storage, Logging, and Retention

 With local AI, there's no need for server-side infrastructure when it comes to processing requests.
 Any prompts and contextual data will be handled entirely within the device's runtime environment.
 Once you've finished a task, no outside system keeps a record of the interaction unless you save the output.
-This means that data doesn't stick around in places outside of the current session.
+This means that data doesn't stick around in places outside of the current session, providing a level of security that far exceeds what a standard "incognito" tab can offer.

 Internet Dependency and Control

 Cloud-based AI systems require a persistent internet connection to function.
-Because everything's done remotely, the service depends on network access, server uptime and external system performance.
+Because everything's done remotely, the service depends on network access, server uptime, and external system performance.
 If the connection is interrupted, the AI becomes unavailable.
+This is a major limitation for users who rely on private browsing to protect their workflows; if the "private" session is tethered to a remote server, you are never truly disconnected from the web's tracking capabilities.

 Once installed, local AI operates independently of network connectivity.
 You can do tasks even when you're not connected to the internet, and the system will keep going even when the device is fully offline.
-This gives users control over when and how the AI is used.
+This gives users control over when and how the AI is used—a level of autonomy often misunderstood by those asking what incognito mode is, as that feature still requires an active internet connection to load the very tools you're using.

 Cost and Data as a Resource